Fortunately, My First Corpse Is Fresh

 Pascale’s first book, Fortunately My First Corpse Is Fresh (original title: Mijn Eerste Lijk Is Gelukkig Vers) was published by De Fontein in January 2015.
 It is a very open and personal insight into Pascale’s work as a prosecutor.
 Because of her – in the legal world unprecedented – frankness, the Dutch Harper’s Bazaar magazine nominated her for the ‘Woman of the Year 2015 Award’.
 This book, now in its 4th edition, got great reviews and earned a spot in the Bestseller 60 List.
 It recounts real cases and reveals the doubts, emotions and feelings that go hand in hand with being a public prosecutor.
 If you have ever wanted to find out how a house search is carried out, what it is like for a woman to manage a group of macho policemen, or why someone chooses to hire an assassin, then Fortunately, My First Corpse Is Fresh might be just up your alley.

-On Bol.com, the Dutch Amazon.com, it gets 4 out of 5 stars!
+On Bol.com, the Dutch Amazon.com, it gets 4 out of 5 star rating!
 Click here for an excerpt in Dutch.
 Or read two chapters translated into English:

 Impression of the official book presentation on January 25th 2015 in bookstore Dominicanen in Maastricht, The Netherlands: